azabiw/dmweb/README.md

 # DMWEB
 This is a work-in-progress project to make a simple web  program to help tabletop RPG game masters.
 Currently it's not ready for use.
+I am currently remaking the backend in go so the old Node.js based backend is not currently functional.

 ### Installation